cgwid/PreviewDay/README.md

 Created for Hack Together: Microsoft Graph and .NET

 At the moment, this is a simple ASP.NET Core MVC application that uses Microsoft Graph to get a users ToDo Lists and Calendar Events with the idea of being able to plan out the day.
+It uses distributed token cache with Redis.

 For the ToDo lists, it gets the tasks:
 1) That are not yet completed